 If your workers’ compensation claim has been denied, seek help from a qualified Missouri workers’ compensation attorney.

-Equal exposure is a defense tactic that is used by workers’ compensation insurance companies to deny a claim for a workplace injury.
-Workers’ compensation was designed to help injured employees receive medical treatment, and protect employers from possible lawsuits from these injured employees.
+Equal exposure is a defense tactic that workers’ compensation insurance companies often use to deny a claim for a workplace injury.
+Workers’ compensation was designed to help injured employees receive medical treatment and protect employers from possible lawsuits from these injured employees.
 Unfortunately, some employers may try to avoid payments necessitating the employee to seek help from a qualified Missouri workers’ compensation attorney.
-Only an experienced lawyer will know the common tricks an insurance company will use and how best to combat them.
+An experienced lawyer will know the common tricks an insurance company will use and how best to combat them.

 What Is Equal Exposure?

-The equal exposure defense analyzes the accident itself and says that it could have just as easily happened outside of the workplace, making it non-work-related.
-For instance, a Missouri office worker making coffee in the break room slips and injures her ankle.
-Since she was not performing a job related task, and there was no fault on behalf of the employer that contributed to the accident, she is denied coverage for her injury.
-Had she gotten the same injury in the photo copy room, the outcome may have been completely different.
+The equal exposure defense analyzes the accident itself and essentially states that it could have just as easily happened outside of the workplace, making it non-work-related.
+For instance, a Missouri office worker making coffee in the break room may slip and injure her ankle.
+Since she was not performing a job-related task, she may be denied coverage for her injury.
+Had she gotten the same injury in the photocopy room, the outcome would be entirely different.

-The rulings surrounding equal exposure defenses are fluid and very case specific.
-A seasoned Missouri workers’ compensation lawyer knows what the courts need to hear in order to get a ruling in your favor.
-As an employee, you have the right to appeal any decision made by your employer regarding your claim and you should exercise that right with the help of an attorney.
+The rulings surrounding equal exposure defenses are fluid and very case-specific.
+A seasoned Missouri workers’ compensation lawyer knows what the courts need to hear to prove your claim was, in fact, work-related.
+As an employee, you have the right to appeal any decision made by your employer regarding your claim, and you may decide to exercise that right with the help of an attorney.

 The Burden of Proof

-Burden of proof weighs heavily in equal exposure defenses.
-The Missouri workers’ compensation attorney working with you has the difficult task of showing how the injury you sustained could not have happened to you anywhere else except your job.
-While on the surface this could seemingly lead to all claims being denied based on that premise, Missouri courts are beginning to shift their rulings in favor of the employee.
-The feeling being that so long as an employee is on the premises of their employment, they have the right to be protected from injury, regardless of whether they were acting in the scope of their job duties or not.
+The burden of proof weighs heavily in equal exposure defenses.
+Your Missouri workers’ compensation attorney has the difficult task of showing how the injury you sustained could not have happened to you anywhere else except your job.
+On the surface, this could seemingly lead to all claims being denied.
+However, Missouri courts are beginning to shift their rulings in favor of the employee.
+The general feeling is often that if the employee is on the premises of their employment, they have the right to be protected from injury.

 When the Employee Is Injured Outside of the Work Premises